Forward

 –Proverbs

-Part memoir, part philosophical reflection, part how-to, this combination of e-book and education blog is the culmination of more than 30 years in the teaching profession, and it is my contribution to the on-going dialogue about how best to reform and improve the learning taking place in our schools today.
-My hope and intent for this project is to challenge everyone who works with children to aspire to become our very best selves as educators, and for those most interested in exploring how we can fix the educational systems in this country, I suggest starting with the e-book’s Introduction, where I outline the key changes necessary to make our schools functional again, introducing a concept I am calling “authentic engagement.”
+Part memoir, part philosophical reflection, part how-to, this combination of e-book and education blog is the culmination of more than 35 years in the teaching profession, and it is my contribution to the on-going dialogue about how best to reform and improve the teaching and learning taking place in our schools today.
+Education in this country is in trouble, and my hope and intent for this project is to challenge everyone who works with children to aspire to become our very best selves as educators, and for those most interested in exploring how we can fix the educational systems in this country, I suggest starting with the Introduction, where I outline the key changes necessary to make our schools functional again and present a concept critical to that process that I am calling “authentic engagement.”

 And if I happen to generate some additional thoughts about how we can be addressing the issues I am raising about teaching and learning in today’s classrooms, I encourage sharing.
 Feedback and comments are welcomed throughout the e-book and blog pages.
 Or I can be contacted directly at the project e-mail, stemteacheremeritus.rpcs@gmail.com